 Staumpitz looked around the room.
-He pointed at a couple of the scientists, who were watching the exchange.
+He pointed at a couple of the scientists watching the exchange.

 “You, and you.
 Please escort Dr. Howe to his cabin and make sure he is in bed.”
 He looked at Howe.
 “Four hours, Dafid.
 Not a minute less.”